 Mathematics Graduate Assistantships and Financial Support

 The department offers a limited number of Graduate Assistantships.
-An applicant wishing to be considered for a Graduate Assistantship must submit a separate application form to the Mathematics Department Assistant Chair for Graduate Studies.
-This form can be obtained from the Assistant Chair for Graduate Studies or from the Department of Mathematics website at www.marshall.edu/math/graduate.
+An applicant wishing to be considered for a Graduate Assistantship must submit a separate application form to the Mathematics Department Graduate Director.
+This form can be obtained from the Graduate Director or from the Department of Mathematics website at www.marshall.edu/math/graduate.

-For complete information on graduate assistantships and other financial support opportunities, please see the Graduate College website at www.marshall.edu/graduate.
+For complete information on graduate assistantships and other financial support opportunities, please see the Graduate Studies website at https://www.marshall.edu/graduate/graduate-assistantship-overview/.

 Additional requirements for Graduate Assistant applications:

 - The applicant should arrange for no more than three letters of recommendation supporting the application.
-Letters may be sent by email or by postal mail directly by the referees to the Assistant Chair for Graduate Studies, Department of Mathematics, One John Marshall Drive, Huntington WV 25755.
+Letters may be sent by email or by postal mail directly by the referrers to the Graduate Director, Department of Mathematics, One John Marshall Drive, Huntington WV 25755.

 - The applicant must also submit a personal statement not more than two pages in length.
 This statement should describe the applicant’s background, motivation for studying mathematics, future plans, and any other topics relevant to the applicant’s qualifications for a Graduate Assistantship.